xonotic/xonotic/data/font-notoemoji.pk3dir/fonts/README.txt

 Noto Emoji Variable Font
 ========================

-This font provided by Google Fonts is used as a fallback font for Xolonium to display all kinds of emoticons.
+This font provided by Google Fonts is used as a fallback font to display all kinds of emoticons.
 The fonts have been transformed using FontForge to fit the dimensions of Xonotic using the following options:
 1. Origin: Glyph origin, Scale Uniformly: 80%
 2. Origin: Glyph origin, Move: 112